 An overview of Fujian trade Ceramics

 Fujian was a major ancient trade ceramics production centre in China.
-During the pre Song period, it produced mainly green glaze (celadon) wares which followed the famous Zhejiang Yue tradition.
-Most of the kiln sites were located in Northern Fujian (Minbei) and a scattering few in Southern Fujian (Minnan [闽南]).
+During the pre Song period, it produced mainly green glaze (celadon) wares of the famous Zhejiang Yue celadon tradition.
+Most of the kiln sites were located in Northern Fujian (Minbei [闽北]) and some in Southern Fujian (Minnan [闽南]).
 In fact, archaeological evidence shows that the earliest proto-porcelain was produced during the Shang/Zhou period.

-However, Minnan emerged as a major exporter of trade ceramics during the Southern Song period.
-This development was the result of the Southern Song court's strategy to promote Fujian Quanzhou as the main gateway for foreign trade with South East and West Asia.
+During the Southern Song period, Minnan emerged as a major exporter of trade ceramics.
+This development was the result of the Southern Song court's strategy to promote Fujian Quanzhou (泉州) as the main gateway for foreign trade with South East and West Asia.
 Quanzhou retained its prominent status of international port till Yuan period.
-The bulk of the trade ceramics consisted of green wares (celadon), white/qingbai and black wares.
-Besides the famous Longuan celadon and Jingdezhen Qingbai, many were products of the coastal kilns in Fujian.
+During this period, the bulk of the trade ceramics consisted of green wares (celadon), white/qingbai and black wares.
+Besides the famous Longquan celadon and Jingdezhen Qingbai, many were products of coastal kilns in Fujian.
 It owed it's good fortune to the abundance of local raw material required for ceramics production and it's proximity to Quanzhou.
 As a result of the competitive advantage, Fujian emerged as a major producer of Chinese ceramics.
-In reality, they were copies of Longquan celadon and Jingdezhen qingbai wares.
+In reality, they were poorer quality copies of Longquan celadon and Jingdezhen qingbai wares.
 However they were able to compete successfully with its cheap price strategy and dominated the lower end overseas consumer market.

-According to Song period Zhao Rugua's work "zhufanzhi" (赵汝适《诸番志》)(1225), 46 countries (including Annam, Cambodia, Srivijaya, malay peninsula, borneo, java, eastern Indies, the Philippines and even Zanzibar) were listed as China's trading partners and the Yuan period "Daoyi zhilue" by Wang Dayan ( 汪大淵 《岛夷志略》) listed at least 58 countries.
+According to Song period Zhao Rugua's work "zhufanzhi" (赵汝适《诸番志》)(1225), 46 countries (including Annam, Cambodia, Srivijaya, Malay peninsula, Borneo, Java, Estern Indies, the Philippines and even Zanzibar) were listed as China's trading partners and the Yuan period "Daoyi zhilue" by Wang Dayan ( 汪大淵 《岛夷志略》) listed at least 58 countries.

-During the Yuan period, green glaze wares continued to be produced but there is a noticeable drop in the quality and export volume.
-Longquan and Jingdezhen became formidable competitors which supplied better quality export ceramics such as celadon, white/qingbai/shufu and blue and white wares.
+Green glaze wares continued to be produced during the Yuan period.
+But there is a noticeable drop in the quality and export volume.
+Longquan and Jingdezhen became formidable competitors and dominated the overseas market with better quality celadon and white/qingbai/shufu/blue and white wares respectively.

-More well-known than the green wares are the white/qingbai wares with colour from bluish white to white/yellowish white.
-The main production center was Dehua.
-The white/Qingbai wares emerged as a mainstream export products later than the greenwares.
-Together with the greenwares, they were the main export items during the Song/Yuan period.
-The oldest dehua kiln at Dehua Wanpinglun (盖德碗坪崙）possibly dated to the late Northern Song period.
-Those kilns at Qudougong (屈斗宫）started production during the late Southern Song period The most common export dehua products were dishes ,boxues, vases and kendis.
-Another notable white/qingbai production site was Nanan.
-There were many other coastal kilns that also produced white/qingbai wares but they were relatively of poorer quality.
-The Nanhai 1 shipwreck carried a substantial quantity of Qingbai/white wares from Dehua.
+The oldest Dehua kiln at Wanpinglun (盖德碗坪崙）possibly dated to the late Northern Song period.
+Those kilns at Qudougong (屈斗宫）started production during the late Southern Song period The most common export Dehua products were dishes ,boxues, vases and kendis.
+The early Southern Song Nanhai 1 shipwreck carried a substantial quantity of Qingbai/white wares from Dehua.

 Dehua Qingbai/white wares from Nanhai 1 shipwreck